Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Introduction

 Geodesic and horocyclic trajectories on surfaces have been studied in depth since the end of the 19th century, especially in relation to the problem of the existence of periodic trajectories, with foundational contributions from J. Hadamard and H. Poincaré.
 The existence of non-periodic recurrent geodesics and transitive geodesics on surfaces of negative constant curvature dates back to the work of H. M. Morse and G. D. Birkhoff in the 1920s.
 It is the germ of the development of the ergodic theory in the 1930s.

-In 1936, in a seminal paper about the horocycle flow \cite{Hedlund}, G. A. Hedlund proved that all horocyclic trajectories in the unit tangent bundle of a hyperbolic surface of finite volume are either periodic or dense.
+In 1936, in a seminal paper about the horocycle flow \cite{Hedlund}, G. A. Hedlund proved that all horocyclic trajectories in the unit tangent bundle of a hyper\-bolic surface of finite area are either periodic or dense.
 In particular, all horocyclic trajectories are dense if the surface is compact.
 Almost four decades passed before H. Furstenberg \cite{Furstenberg2} proved a stronger result in the compact case, namely unique ergodicity of the horocycle flow.

 For a hyperbolic surface of finite area, every periodic trajectory supports an invariant probability measure, and S. G. Dani \cite{Dani1978} for the modular surface and later S. G. Dani and J. Smillie \cite{DaniSmillie} for any hyperbolic surface of finite area proved that the Liouville measure on the unit tangent bundle and these measures are the unique measures which are invariant and ergodic for the horocycle flow (up to scaling).